Stephen K. Benjamin: Other professional activities

-Biden Administration appointee

-In February 2023, Benjamin was appointed to serve as a senior advisor to President Joe Biden and director of the Office of Public Engagement, succeeding former Atlanta Mayor Keisha Lance Bottoms.
+He is also an experienced corporate director, having served on boards of both public and private companies in financial services, biopharma, risk management, and healthcare.

+Endorsements

+Benjamin endorsed Democrat Billy Webster in the 2026 South Carolina gubernatorial election.

 Personal life

 Benjamin is married to DeAndrea G. Benjamin, a judge on the United States Court of Appeals for the Fourth Circuit.
 They have two daughters.

+He is a member of Kappa Alpha Psi and Sigma Pi Phi fraternities.